Sjord/Sjord.github.io/_posts/2023-02-20-textcube-sql-injection-session-ip-spoofing.md

     address = '{$_SERVER['REMOTE_ADDR']}' AND userid IS NULL AND preexistence IS NULL");
 ```

 Normally, `$_SERVER['REMOTE_ADDR']` only contains an IP address.
-But as we described above, it is overwritten with the value from HTTP request headers.
+But as described above, it is overwritten with the value from HTTP request header.
 This means that we can put a SQL injection payload in the `Client-IP` header and get access to the database.

 Since we are already querying the sessions table, we can easily change the query to retrieve a session identifier for another user: